Mirra Alfassa: In Paris

-Max Théon and Mrs. Théon (Mary Ware)
+Max and Mrs. Théon (Mary Ware)

-During this time Mirra made the acquaintance of Louis Thémanlys who was the head of the Cosmic Movement, a group started by Max Théon.
-Through reading a copy of Cosmic Review, she attended Thémanlys's speeches and became active in the group.
-For the first time, on 14 July 1906, she journeyed alone to the Algerian city of Tlemcen to meet with Max Théon and his wife Mary Ware.
-She consequently travelled twice more, in 1906 and 1907, to their estate at Tlemcen and there practised and experimented with the teachings of Max Théon & Mary Ware.
+During this time Alfassa made the acquaintance of Louis Thémanlys who was the head of the Cosmic Movement, a group started by Max Théon.
+After reading a copy of Cosmic Review, Alfassa began attending Thémanlys's public lectures and became active in the group.
+In 1906 she travelled to the Algerian city of Tlemcen to meet with Max Théon and his wife Mary Ware at their estate.
+She consequently travelled there twice more, in 1906 and 1907, and there practised and experimented with the teachings of Théon and Ware.

-In 1908, Mirra moved to 49 rue de Lévis, Paris, living alone in a small apartment and involving herself in discussions with Buddhists and Cosmic movement circles.
-During this time she also made the acquaintance of Madame David Néel.
-Mirra married Paul Richard in 1911 who after serving four years in the army had involved himself in philosophy & theology.
-He had come to know Mirra when he was in discussions with Max Théon.
-Vrekhem, a biographer of Mirra, mentions that Richard was undergoing a legal problem in inheriting children from his first marriage to a Dutch woman, and had asked Mirra for help which she had accepted by marrying him.
+In 1908, Alfassa moved to 49 rue de Lévis, Paris, living alone in a small apartment and involving herself in discussions with Buddhists and Cosmic Movement circles.
+During this time she also made the acquaintance of Madame David-Néel.

+In 1911, Alfassa married Paul Richard, who, after serving four years in the army, had become interested in philosophy and theology.
+Alfassa was introduced to Richard by Max Théon.